AndrewRedican/react-json-editor-ajrm/README.md

 5. Open `http://localhost:8080` in the web browser

-## Latest Release Notes [v2.4.2] - May 28, 2018
+## Latest Release Notes [v2.4.3] - May 29, 2018
-1. RJEA now supports built-in themes.
-Read more [here](https://github.com/AndrewRedican/react-json-editor-ajrm/wiki/Built-In-Themes).
+1. Fixed issue where content pasted into component would not recognize linebreak properly.
-2. Extended documentation on content values and built-in themes.
+2. Fixed issue where string "null" would be identified incorrectly as `null` value.

 ## Features